BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ### Primary key set

-The next step is to create the primary key set.
+The first step is to create the primary key set.
 This is just a combination of signing devices that should be used to sign transactions under normal circumstances.
 Technically this is done by importing the extended public key (XPUB) from each device.

 This sounds more complicated than it actually is.
-Depending on the specific device that is being used, it can be as simple as scanning a QR code, connecting it via NFC or Bluetooth, or by using a USB cable.
+Depending on the specific signing devices that are being used, it can be as simple as scanning a QR code, connecting it via NFC or Bluetooth, or by using a USB cable.

+The application allows the users to create the wallet collaboratively.
+This means that each of the primary key holders uses their own phone and signing device to create the wallet.

 <!--